ScottLogic/Technology-Carbon-Standard/pages/views/roles/architecture.md

 They will work with dev-ops or developers or date centre engineers on tech strategies and should ensure carbon emissions are parts of those strategies.

-Observability is a key part of technical strategy that requires a joined up apprach between dev-ops, development and operations and architects should promote energy observability as part of this.
+Observability is a key part of technical strategy that requires a joined up approach between dev-ops, development and operations and architects should promote energy observability as part of this.

 ### Direct
 {% include categoryLabel.html label="CatO" %}